KusionStack/kuperator/README.md

 # Operating

-KusionStack Operating provides a set of workloads and operators built on Kubernetes Custom Resource Definitions (CRDs), with a primary aim of bridging the gap between application management and Kubernetes.
+KusionStack Operating ([documentation site](https://kusionstack.io/docs/operating)) provides a set of workloads and operators built on Kubernetes Custom Resource Definitions (CRDs), with a primary aim of bridging the gap between application management and Kubernetes.

 ## Key features